kiselevskaya/DataVisualizatio/README.md

 # DataVisualization
-Based on IBM 'Data Visualisation with Python' course
+Based on IBM 'Data Visualization with Python' course

 Cheat sheet for DataFrame and Series Plot:
   - Line Plot